mathesar-foundation/mathesar-wiki/projects/installation-improvements.md

     - **Helpers**: Brent, Pavish
 - **Status**: Draft
 - **Problem**: Our users want to install Mathesar on various infrastructures.
 They find our current installation script `install.sh` to be pretty limiting.
 - **Outcome**: Our installation process will have less number of steps, which will make it easier for Users to install Mathesar without using our `install.sh` script.
-Users will also have documentation/reference scripts to help them install Mathesar on various infrastructure.
 - **Solution**:
-	- Improve documentation for installing Mathesar on various platforms and infrastructure
 	- Move certain installation steps into the Mathesar UI.
 - **Timeline**: TODO
 - **Issues**: